Pressure Washing Contracts: Protect Your Business and Win Work

 What is a pressure washing contract?

 - An ongoing agreement to provide pressure washing services for a client.
 These clients can be commercial businesses, governments, residential homeowners, or any customers in need of regular power washing services.
-In most instances, a business will have to bid on pressure washing service contracts.
+In most instances, your business will have to bid on these pressure washing service contracts.

-If you’re looking to grow your business, check out these 32 ways to get more pressure washing jobs.
+If you’re looking to grow your business, check out these 31 tips to get more pressure washing jobs.

 Why you need a pressure washing agreement

-- Sets customers’ expectations for the services you’ll be providing, when the job will be completed, and when and how they’ll be expected to pay.
+- Sets customers’ expectations for the services you’ll be providing and the cost, when the job will be completed, and when and how they’ll be expected to pay.

 - Lets customers know what needs to be done prior to your arrival, like closing windows and providing clear access to water sources.